String Quintet (Schubert): Analysis

-First movement: Allegro ma non troppo
+I. Allegro ma non troppo

-In common with other late Schubert works (notably, the symphony in C major, D. 944, the piano sonata in B-flat major, D. 960, and the string quartet in G major, D. 887), the quintet opens with an extremely expansive movement: an Allegro ma non troppo that accounts for more than one third of the total length of the piece (typically, 50 minutes).
+In common with other late Schubert works (notably, the symphony in C major, D. 944, the piano sonata in B♭ major, D. 960, and the string quartet in G major, D. 887), the quintet opens with an extremely expansive movement: an Allegro ma non troppo that accounts for more than a third of the piece's length (typically, 50 minutes).
 The movement is notable for its unexpected harmonic turns.

 The exposition, lasting 154 bars, begins with an expansive C major chord: as in the G major quartet, D. 887, Schubert here "presents his harmonies—rather than a memorable, well-contoured melody—without a regular rhythmic pulse."
-This is followed by music of gradually increasing motion and tension, leading to a contrasting second subject in E-flat, introduced as a duet for the celli.
+This is followed by music of gradually increasing motion and tension, leading to a contrasting second subject in E♭, introduced as a duet for the celli.
 The exposition concludes with a dominant (G major) chord that leads naturally back to the opening tonic chord on the repeat.
 But after the repeat of the exposition, Schubert begins the development section with a daring modulation from the dominant to the submediant that "lift[s] the music magically" from G major to A major.

-Second movement: Adagio
+II.
+Adagio

-The "sublime" second movement, one of Schubert's rare adagios, is in three-part ABA (ternary) form.
+The "sublime" second movement, one of Schubert's rare adagios, is in ABA (ternary) form.
 The outer sections, in E major, are of an otherworldly tranquility, while the central section is intensely turbulent and breaks suddenly into the distant key of F minor.
 When the opening music returns, there is a running 32nd-note passage in the second cello that seems to have been motivated by the turbulence that came before it.
-In the last three measures of the movement, Schubert ties the entire movement together harmonically with a modulation to the F minor of the middle section and an immediate return to E major.
+In the last three measures, Schubert ties the movement together harmonically with a modulation to the F minor of the middle section and an immediate return to E major.

 The use of ternary structure to contrast tranquil outer sections with a turbulent central section resembles the second movement of Schubert's Piano Sonata in A major, D. 959, composed at the same time as the quintet.

-The juxtaposition of E major and F minor, exceedingly distantly related keys, establishes the importance of the "tonal relationship of lowered second degree" (or flat supertonic) "to the tonic", which is exploited in the third and fourth movements.
+The juxtaposition of E major and F minor, distantly related keys, establishes the importance of the "tonal relationship of lowered second degree" (or flat supertonic) "to the tonic", which is exploited in the third and fourth movements.

-Third movement: Scherzo
+III.
+Scherzo

-The Scherzo, beginning in C major, is symphonic and large-scaled, with the open strings of the lower instruments exploited in an innovative manner that creates a volume of sound seemingly beyond the capabilities of five stringed instruments.
+The Scherzo, in C major, is symphonic and large-scaled, with the open strings of the lower instruments exploited in an innovative manner that creates a volume of sound seemingly beyond the capabilities of five stringed instruments.
 The first section moves to A♭ major and then back to C major.
 The middle section moves to E♭ major, then B major, which is ♭VI of ♭III.
-The C major theme returns at the end.
-The Trio is in D-flat major, creating another important flat-supertonic relationship.
+The C-major theme returns at the end.
+The Trio is in D♭ major, creating another flat-supertonic relationship.